microsoft/fast/packages/web-components/fast-element/docs/guide/using-directives.md

 }
 ```

 In the example above, the `listItems` property will be populated with all child nodes of the `ul` element.
 If `listItems` is decorated with `@observable` then it will be updated dynamically as the child nodes change.
 Like any observable, you can optionally implement a *propertyName*Changed method to be notified when the nodes change.
-Additionally, you can provide an `options` object to the `children` directive to specify customized configuration for the underlying [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
+Additionally, you can provide an `options` object to the `children` directive to specify a customized configuration for the underlying [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

 :::important
 Like `ref`, the child nodes are not available until the `connectedCallback` lifecycle event.